survivejs/webpack-book/manuscript/optimizing/03_setting_environment_variables.md

 # Setting Environment Variables

 Sometimes a part of your code should execute only during development.
-Or you might have experimental features in your build that are not ready for production yet.
+Or you could have experimental features in your build that are not ready for production yet.
 This code should not end up in the production build.

 As JavaScript minifiers can remove dead code (`if (false)`), we can build on top of this idea and write code that gets transformed into this form.
 Webpack’s `DefinePlugin` enables replacing **free variables** so that we can convert `if (process.env.NODE_ENV === 'development')` kind of code to `if (true)` or `if (false)` depending on the environment.